Linum perenne Nanum ‘Blue Sapphire’

 Suitable for beginners & kids

-Sow Linum perenne nanum ‘Blue Sapphire’ directly into the garden in spring or sown at any time indoors.
+Sow Linum perenne Nanum ‘Blue Sapphire’ directly into the garden in spring or sown at any time indoors.

-Sow indoors for quick plants & early flowers: Alternatively you can sow the seeds in punnets indoors to ensure maximum germination.
+Sow indoors for quick plants & early flowers: Alternatively you can sow the seeds in a punnet indoors to ensure maximum germination.

 First sow the seeds on the surface of good quality potting mix.